Third-quarter surge sends Lebanon boys past Mt. Juliet

 Burge buried four triples in leading Mt.
 Juliet with 15 points while Daniyan dropped in nine, including a reverse dunk to put the Golden Bears on the board at 2-2.
 Daniel Beard and Bodie Wells each finished with five, Josh Keck four in the second quarter, Owen Rodriguez a 3 in the second quarter and Kyle Taylor.

 Both teams will have home-heavy schedules the rest of the way.
 Mt.
-Juliet will host Beech tonight the Bears last road trip, which isn’t much of a journey as they make their inaugural appearance at Green Hill.
+Juliet hosted Beech last night and the Bears’ last road trip isn’t much of a journey as they make their inaugural appearance at Green Hill on Friday.
 The Blue Devils won’t leave the confines of Campbell Brandon Gym/Hester Gibbs Court until the district tournament.
 After an open date tonight, Lebanon will host Beech on Friday.

 Station Camp closes out Wildcats with 13-0 run